Glen Scotia distillery: History

 Campbeltown still has 3 operating distilleries: Glen Scotia, Springbank, and Glengyle.
 These distilleries give a remarkable insight into the history of making whisky in this remote, once prolific, whisky making region of Scotland.

 Glen Scotia was formerly known as 'Scotia' when it was first founded in 1832 by Stewart & Galbraith and Company.
 Stewart & Galbraith Co. ran the Distillery for almost 60 years.
 Notable industrialist Duncan MacCallum purchased the distillery in 1891 and he constructed the large frontage (Malting Floors) which run along High Street.

 The distillery was acquired from the trustees of the late Duncan McCallum by the Bloch Brothers in 1933.
 Production was suspended in 1942 on account of the Second World War but was restarted early in 1945.

 Bloch Brothers was acquired by Hiram Walker and Sons of Dumbarton in 1954.
 In 1955 A. Gilles took ownership and in 1970 this merged with three other companies into Amalgamated Distilled Products (ADP).
 In 1987, Ian Lockwood, former group marketing director of Amalgamated Distilled Product led a management buyout of part of the business and the sale included the Glen Scotia Distillery, which operated as Gibson International.

 In 2014, the distillery was bought by Loch Lomond Group who have invested heavily in the site by developing the brand, increasing capacity, opening warehouses and developing a distillery visitor centre.

+Building

-Today, the distillery still maintains much of its original design, including the mash tun, the stillroom and the dunnage warehouse which dates back to the 1830s.
+The distillery still maintains much of its original design, including the mash tun, the stillroom and the dunnage warehouse which dates back to the 1830s.
 Glen Scotia distillery currently operates with a staff of just 8 employees: one distillery manager, assistant distillery manager, visitor centre manager and five distillery operators.
 The visitor centre is open to the public and runs daily distillery tours and tastings, with a Victorian style shop to purchase the whisky, branded merchandise and other goods.